HMuraja/p5-book-review/README.md

 <img src="readme/features/feature-searchfield-noresults.png" height="300px">

-*Error image and message.*
+*Error image and message. *

 ### Liked and Feed Pages
 Application also offers two additional listing options for the user.

 First on is called *Feed*.
-If the user is signed in they can accsess the feed from navigation menu, by clciking "Feed".
+If the user is signed in they can access the feed from navigation menu, by clicking "Feed".
 This page will list only the reviews from the profiles user follows.
 If no profiles are followed no reviews are shown.

 The other option is *Liked*, which can be accessed similarly through navigation menu, if user is signed in.
 Liked page list all the reviews user has liked.
 No reviews are shown again if user hasn't liked any reviews.

 ### Review Page
-If the user clicks on the book image, they are lead on to the review's page where user can read the review and view comments.
+If the user clicks on the book image, they are led on to the review's page where user can read the review and view comments.

 <img src="readme/features/feature-reviewpage.png" height="500px">

-*Navigation menu's drop down menu on mobile view.*
+*Navigation menu's drop down menu on mobile view. *

 ### Comment

-USer scan leave comment to the reviews, and they can be seen on the reviewpage.
-All the comments left to the review are listed from most recent to the oldes under the review content.
+User scan leave comment to the reviews, and they can be seen on the review page.
+All the comments left to the review are listed from most recent to the oldest under the review content.

-If the user isnät signed in, they can only see the comments left to the review.
-For users signed in a review fomr is visible.
+If the user isn’t signed in, they can only see the comments left to the review.
+For users signed in a review form is visible.
 Review form has only one text field and a submit button.

-Succesful submission will update the comments list and add the newly created comment on the top of the list.
-Also the comments icon on the review card will update by increasign one number.
+Successful submission will update the comments list and add the newly created comment on the top of the list.
+Also the comments icon on the review card will update by increasing one number.

 If the user wishes to edit their comment, they can click on the three dots on the corner of the comment.
 Clicking the three dots will open a selection from which the user can either choose to edit the comment or delete it.

-Chooign edit will the edit form with the text field and submit button.
-Clciking submit will update the comment.
+Choosing edit will the edit form with the text field and submit button.
+Clicking submit will update the comment.
 Choosing delete will delete the comment and the comment icon on the review card will reduce by one.

 <img src="readme/features/feature-comments.png" width="400px">